- Watching at home on a TV

 - Check your remote control– is it working as it should?
 Maybe the batteries are flat?

 - Are you in a ‘blind spot’ or an area that could be obstructing the transmission signal?

 - Check the batteries or power supply.

 - Refresh your web browser or restart your device.

-Email us your questions or Parliament TV issues: firstname.lastname@example.org
+Email us your Parliament TV issues: firstname.lastname@example.org

 Please email any feedback you have about Parliament TV to email@example.com.

 If you feel there has been a breach of broadcasting standards, please lodge a formal complaint to: